neoforged/Documentation/docs/resources/server/loottables/index.md

         {
           "type": "minecraft:item", // loot entry type
-          "name": "minecraft:dirt", // type-specific properties, for example the name of the item "conditions": [
+          "name": "minecraft:dirt", // type-specific properties, for example the name of the item "weight": 3, // weight of an entry "quality": 1, // quality of an entry "conditions": [
             // entry-wide loot conditions
           ],